Caeden-Mitchell/16544-CenterStage/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 Note: Some names start with "Team" and others start with "team".
 This is intentional.

-1)  Using your operating system file management tools, copy the whole "TeamCode" folder to a sibling folder with a corresponding new name, eg: "Team0417".
+1)  Using your operating systemType file management tools, copy the whole "TeamCode" folder to a sibling folder with a corresponding new name, eg: "Team0417".

 2)  In the new Team0417 folder, delete the TeamCode.iml file.